piyush5807/piyush5807/README.md

 ### Hi there 👋

-- 🔭 I’m currently working as an SDE 2 (Backend) at Zeta
+- 🔭 I’m currently working as a backend developer at Zeta
 - 🌱 I’m constantly learning new things in backend development
 - 👯 I’m looking to collaborate on solving technically complex problems
 - 💬 Ask me about literally anything